mblarsen/vue-browser-acl/README.md

 ### Modifiers

 There are a few modifiers.
-Three that affects the element (hide, disable, readonly) and two that let's you evaluate multiple subjects at once (some, every).
+Three that affects the element (hide, disable, readonly) and two that let's you evaluate multiple verb-objects at once (some, every).

 ```vue
 <button v-can.disable="'delete post'">Delete</button>